shakfu/sk-engines/docs/dev/unified-wav-reader.md

 The RIFF chunk walk itself is written **three times** in C++ (`wav.h wav_header()`, `wav_stream.h:52`, `raw_stream.h:44`), plus once in Python (`scripts/card_layout.py`) and once in JS (`web/`).
 The three C++ copies already agree on the hard parts (`WAVE_FORMAT_EXTENSIBLE` unwrapping, word-aligned chunk stepping, a `kMaxChunks` guard) — they are duplicated, not divergent.
 That duplication is a maintenance cost independent of the format question and is worth paying off first.

-## The analytical key: four axes, only one is load-bearing
+## The analytical key: four axes, only one is structural

 Every difference in the table above lives on exactly one of four axes.
 Sorting them is what turns this from "unify four formats" into "one small decorator plus one policy decision".

 - **Bit depth** — pure sample arithmetic.
 No timing, no length, no indexing consequence.

 - **Channel count** — pure sample arithmetic, same as depth (a fold, not a reindex, because every path is frame-aligned).

 - **Sample rate** — the only axis that changes what a *frame count means*.
 Everything downstream that measures time in source frames (loop lengths, RAM caps, cue marks, tempo sync) is coupled to it.

 - **Container** (`.wav` vs headerless `.raw`) — not a format question at all; it is a compatibility obligation.

 Consequence: **depth and channels can be unified with a byte-level decorator and no engine changes whatsoever.
 Rate is a separate, per-engine policy decision.
 Container is out of scope.**